-Pitched roofs are the most common types of roof found on buildings.
-They are most often used because they are effective at shedding water whereas the other type of roofs, such as a flat roof, aren’t.
+Pitched roofs are the most common types of roofs found on buildings.
+They are most often used because they effectively shed water, whereas the other type of roofs, such as a flat roof, aren’t.
 A pitched roof is most likely to be found on the main buildings on most domestic properties.

-Anyone who knows about roof construction will tell you that the highest quality roofs tend to be from 1900-1914.
+Anyone who knows about roof construction will tell you that the highest quality roofs will be from 1900-1914.
 Shortages of material and rationing of wood in the 1945-54 period meant that there was typically poor roof construction.
-Then the modern truss roofs started to become more common up to 1970 and is now the only type of roof construction typically used in the UK.
+The modern truss roofs started to become more common up to 1970 and are now the only type of roof construction commonly used in the UK.

 Here are the different types of pitched roofs:

-- Couple roof: This is a simple roof which includes the rafters and the ridge beam.
-But it is rarely used nowadays as there is no lateral support.
-This can lead to roof spread and other defects.
+- Couple roof: This is a simple roof that includes the rafters and the ridge beam.
+But it is rarely used nowadays as there is no lateral support; this can lead to roof spread and other defects.
 A collar roof is more often used, bringing us to our third type of pitched roof.

-- King post truss roof: This has additional supports in terms of the king post and the struts as seen below and is often used where a larger span is needed.
+- King post truss roof: This has additional supports in terms of the king post and the struts, as seen below, and is often used where a more extensive span is needed.